 Limiting sodium can be a bit tricky at first.
 Most of the flavor we enjoy in food comes from one of three things: sugar, fat, or salt.
 Our palates just love the tasty stuff.
-And the more of it we eat, the more we need to experience the same pleasurable taste sensation.
+And the more of it we eat, the more we need in order to experience the same pleasurable taste sensation.
 Sound kind of like addiction to you?
 Ehhhhh-xactly.

 Besides flavor, sodium is also used as a preservative in many foods and often foods that don’t even taste salty, which can be confusing for some people just learning about limiting sodium.

 Anyway, it is possible to decrease sodium intake without eating tasteless cardboard.
 I promise!
 There are several ways to increase flavor and leave the sodium out:

 - Herbs and spices: These are the best!
 Natural, delicious, and many are anti-inflammatory.
 Find a bulk section (like Winco) or grow your own for the best value.
 Check out the chart below from the Academy of Nutrition and Dietetics for tips on matching herbs and spices to the food you’re making tonight: